A History of The Bare Knuckle Fighting Championship (BKFC)

 So far, the Bare Knuckle Fighting Championship has only held a handful of events.
 However, it has already featured some of the top strikers in the world.

 The Bare Knuckle Fighting Championship has plans to continue growing in the coming years.
-The organization has already announced plans to hold events in different countries and it is looking to sign more top fighters.
-The organization initially broadcasted its bouts worldwide via FITE TV; however, in 2020, it was announced that starting in August, DAZN will be the one streaming BKFC events.
+The organization has already announced plans to hold events in different countries and is looking to sign more top fighters.
+The organization initially broadcasted its bouts worldwide via FITE TV; however, in 2020, it was announced that DAZN would be the one streaming BKFC events starting in August.

 There is no doubt that the Bare Knuckle Fighting Championship is here to stay, and it is sure to be one of the most exciting organizations in professional fighting.